almic/zombie-game/README.md

 # Day / Night

-- [ ] Flashlight which can be toggled
 - [ ] Optimize sky shader, should skip sun and moon disk for radiance maps
 - [ ] Turn off moon when below horizon.
 - [ ] Moon/ Sun shadow casting when above the horizon, turn off moon shadow if